19 Common Payroll Mistakes You Should Avoid When Paying Your Workers

 A missed payday is not something that people working for you will take lightly.
 Also, it will demotivate your teams and create an unfavorable precedent.
 Not to mention putting a stain on the business’s reputation.

-7. Misclassifying employees as contractors or vice versa
+7. Misclassifying employees as independent contractors or vice versa

 Before you put a worker on your payroll, you’ll need to classify the kind of work relationship your business has with them.
 You might need to submit a different kind of payroll depending on this predetermined relationship.

-Expecting your employees to work longer than they’re supposed to and not rewarding it is a serious mistake.
+Expecting your employees to work outside of normal working hours and not rewarding it is a serious mistake.
 It can demotivate your workforce or outright turn it away.
 This is why acts such as the Fair Labor Standards Act established the laws and regulations that require you to pay overtime to your employees.

 There is no set overtime pay, but most employers decide to go with 150%-200% of the employee’s regular hourly rate.